How do I:

 At the top of the species page there are links to the next species, previous species, order, family and, if included, subfamily.
 For example, at the top of the Southern Cassowary page there are links the links below.

-The Ostrich link has two left arrows to indicate that it is the previous species and that it is in a different family to the Southern Cassowary.
+The Little Spotted Kiwi link has two right arrows to indicate that it is the next species and that it is in a different family to the Southern Cassowary.

 The pages for subfamilies, families and orders include similar links.
-For example, the Casuariidae family has the links for order STRUTHIONIFORMES, the previous family Struthionidae and the next family Apterygidae.
+For example, the Casuariidae family has the links for order CASUARIIFORMES, the previous family Struthionidae and the next family Apterygidae.

 On the Casuariidae page there are links to the species within the family in the box at the top of the page.